 A SUCCESSFUL TA EXPERIENCE

 Providing effective, evidence-based care for primary care patients with chronic pain presents a significant challenge.
-The Weitzman ECHO model was successfully utilized to educate Colorado primary care medical and behavioral health providers on caring for patients with pain between March 2015 and April 2017.
-Community Health Center, Inc. (CHC) and its Weitzman Institute, delivered a comprehensive intervention to improve the health outcomes of Medicaid recipients with chronic pain and opioid addiction and to address rising rates of prescription drug abuse in the state.
+The Weitzman ECHO model was successfully utilized to educate primary care medical and behavioral health providers on caring for patients with pain between March 2015 and April 2017.
+We and our Weitzman Institute delivered a comprehensive intervention to improve the health outcomes of Medicaid recipients with chronic pain and opioid addiction and to address rising rates of prescription drug abuse in the state.
 The intervention utilized the Project ECHO model and PainNET, an online learning community, to help participating providers transform their management of pain and opioid dependence and expand access to evidence-based care.
 This project demonstrated Weitzman ECHO, as an intervention, enhanced provider’s knowledge and confidence to treat pain in primary care.

 The statements in this document are made solely by Community Health Center, Inc. No statement in this document should be construed as an official position of or endorsement by Abt Associates Inc. or the Massachusetts Executive Office of Health and Human Services.

 Since 1972, Community Health Center, Inc. (CHC) has been one of the leading healthcare providers in the state of Connecticut, building a world-class primary healthcare system committed to caring for uninsured and underserved populations.
 CHC is focused on improving health outcomes for its more than 145,000 patients as well as building healthy communities in more than 200 locations statewide.
 CHC offers primary care in medical, dental and behavioral health services.
 Through its Weitzman Institute, CHC has been able to share innovative health care programs that are now being used by health care systems in 37 states.